Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 68}

 Run the program by typing the ‘cargo run --bin gpio-input-pullup’ command in the VSCode terminal and try pressing the push button.
-The following is the output of the program we have created:
+The following is the output of the program:

-We can also use pin PB0 as an Input Pull-Down, however push button circuit must be modified.
-Instead of connecting it to GND, it should now be connected to VCC or 3.3V, as shown in the following schematic diagram:
+Pin PB0 can also be configured as a Pull-Down Input; however, the push button circuit must be modified.
+Instead of connecting to GND, it now connects to VCC or 3.3V, as shown in the following schematic diagram:

 Circuit of push button and STM32F103C8 as Input Pull-Down